 Below is a list of medications that can interact with Blincyto.
 This list does not contain all drugs that may interact with Blincyto.

-Before taking Blincyto, talk with your doctor and pharmacist.
+Before starting Blincyto, talk with your doctor and pharmacist.
 Tell them about all prescription, over-the-counter, and other drugs you take.
 Also tell them about any vitamins, herbs, and supplements you use.
 Sharing this information can help you avoid potential interactions.

 If you have questions about drug interactions that may affect you, ask your doctor or pharmacist.